 -

-My grandfather died on June 22, 1977, a decade before the Enniskillen bombing.
-Had he been alive on that day, he would have been wearing his pressed suit, with medals and a poppy attached to the lapels, not unlike those pensioners gathered respectfully at the Cenotaph where at 10:43am where, with chilling choreography, an IRA bomb exploded, killing eleven and…
+My grandfather died a decade before the Enniskillen bombing.
+Had he been alive on November 8, 1987, he would have been wearing his pressed dark suit with his medals and a poppy attached to the lapels – not for show or to make a political statement – but as a way to honor his dead pals.
+My grandfather, who fought…

 -